Team-190/190-Robot-Code-Standards/COMMANDS_STANDARDS.md

 ex. ([```CompositeCommands.java```](https://github.com/Team-190/2k24-Robot-Code/blob/main/src/main/java/frc/robot/commands/CompositeCommands.java) from FRC 190 2024 robot, Snapback)

 ## Button Bindings and Triggers
 Commands tell the robot to execute tasks, but in order for the robot code to schedule the command for execution, it needs to be bound to a [Trigger](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html).
 Triggers tell the robot which conditions need to be met to execute commands.
+Triggers are always instantiated in the ```configureButtonBindings()``` method of ```RobotContainer.java```.

 ex.
 (Shoot button binding on FRC 190 2024 robot, Snapback)
 ```java